GeekFunkLabs/fluidpatcher/docs/install.md

 ## Install Python package

-!!! note
+!!! warning
-    It's advised to install in a virtual environment, to avoid breaking your system packages.
-For example:
+    Many systems will *strongly discourage* you from installing in your base python environment, to protect system packages.

+    To create a virtual environment using `venv`, for example:

     ```
     python -m venv fpenv